GoArgos/fhir-guide-publisher/README.md

 # fhir-guide-publisher

-Docker image containing tools used to publish CA-Scratch.
+A Docker image to run the HL7 FHIR IG Publisher.

 ### Use:
 ```
-docker run -it --name=fhir \
+docker run -it --rm --name=fhir \
   -v /local/path/to/CA-Scratch:/guide \
   havnfun/fhir-guide-publisher
 ```